 Ashlee took to popular online forum Reddit to allege that the Ministry of Education had prevented her from undergoing hormone replacement therapy, prompting a denial from the ministry.

 MOE’s brief statement prompted more than 1,200 responses.

 Ashlee went on to talk about her situation with the media, laying out in detail her concerns over her treatment in her junior college, adding that she has since applied to transfer to a polytechnic.

-This week, Education Minister Lawrence Wong told Parliament that schools can exercise flexibility, based on valid medical grounds, to work out practical arrangements for students diagnosed with gender dysphoria if they are facing difficulties with school rules.
+On Feb 1, 2021, Education Minister Lawrence Wong told Parliament that schools can exercise flexibility, based on valid medical grounds, to work out practical arrangements for students diagnosed with gender dysphoria if they are facing difficulties with school rules.

 Civic society seems to be working as intended, where awareness is raised about the perceived unfair treatment of a situation or condition that isn’t well-known or well-documented.
 The resulting public concern prompted a ministerial response, as well as other replies from parents.